babak-kh/restopher/README.md

 - **Target Completion Date**: YYYY-MM-DD

 #### Tasks:
-- [ ] Task 1: Description of task 1
+- [ ] Task 1: Ability to create and delete collections
-- [ ] Task 2: Description of task 2
+- [ ] Task 2: Ability to move requests in collections
 - [ ] Task 3: Description of task 3

 ### Milestone 2: [Title of Milestone 2]